Pato-elf/dartmudlet/README.md

 - Removed automatic "score" command after the inital one
 - Added "well fed" and "well slaked" statuses
 - Changes to practice casting
+- Removed blocking on "cast net"
+- Added blocking for revise and write

 ## Screenshots
 Screenshot soon....